dave45678/ProgrammingFundamentals/github_pages.md

 ###Use JavaScript to display your GitHub projects
 ####and host them for free on GitHub pages

+Prerequisite: you should have multiple GitHub repositories already.
+If not, go back and create them.
+If you have a linkedIn repository or blog or other sites you wish to link from this site then you can.
+If you have an existing domain (or want to register a new domain) then you can add links to that as well.
+I'll show you how to

+We will be creating this solution with GitHub, Prose, JavaScript, HTML, BootStrap, Gravatar,

+###Create a GitHub repository

+###Create a Readme.md file

+###Create an index page
 Create a web page called index.html